Kaist-ICLab/EnPULSE/app-wearable-benchmark/README.md

 * **Crash Resilience**: Writes data incrementally to a CSV file.
 * **Detailed Metrics**: Captures high-resolution power and hardware statistics specific to the wearable device.
+* **Auto-Sync to Phone**: When the benchmark completes or is stopped, data is automatically zipped and sent wirelessly to the paired phone (`app-mobile-benchmark`).
 * **Auto-Summary**: Automatically calculates drain rates and total duration when stopped.

 ## What is Recorded